 If you want a less expensive, high-performing backup generator that will last during extended outages, the traditional, fuel-based backup generator may be your best bet.
 Electric-powered backup batteries are a good option for homeowners who experience frequent outages that last only a few hours.
 If you want the advantages of battery-powered backup generators but experience outages of a longer duration, you may want to consider partially solar-powered or solar- and fuel-powered options.
 Ultimately, you are the best judge of which backup power system is best for your home.

 Before you make your decision, first evaluate how your household uses power.
 Check your electric bill to see how much energy your family uses in a day at different times of the year.
 Then consider whether you would be willing and able to cut back on energy consumption if necessary during an outage – for instance, would you be willing to turn off the AC or the heater?
 If so, how much energy would you need per day?
 Understanding how you consume power will help you make the right call when finding a backup generator system that meets your energy consumption needs during an outage.

-Use AlltimePower’s backup generator pricing tool to learn how much you’ll need to spend on a standby generator and have dealers compete to give you the best price!
+Use AlltimePower’s backup generator pricing tool to learn how much you’ll need to spend on a standby generator and have independent dealers compete to give you the best price!